getndazn/kopytko-unit-testing-framework/README.md

   ts = MyServiceTestSuite()
   ts.name = "MyService - Main"

-  ts.addTest("it should create new instance of the service", function () as String
+  ts.addTest("it should create new instance of the service", function (ts as Object) as String
     return ts.assertNotInvalid(MyService())
   end function)